-We provided automobile allowances to three executives in 2010.
-Martin Kits van Heyningen's auto allowance was \$10,240 and Robert Balog's was \$6,000.
-Brent Bruun received \$15,000 in 2010 for automobile and housing allowances.
-Executive officers did not receive any other perquisites or other personal benefits or property from us.
+We provided automobile allowances to three executives in 2011.
+Martin Kits van Heyningen's auto allowance was \$12,882 and Robert Balog's was \$6,000.
+Brent Bruun received \$15,000 in 2011 for automobile and housing allowances.
+No other named executive officers received any other perquisites or other personal benefits or property from us during 2011.